agodfrind/graphml-oracle-loader/README.md

-  -b/--batchsize <batchsize>:        commit interval (0 = only commit at the end) -s/--skipItem  <skipItems>:        number of items to skip (0 = nothing to skip) -n/--numItems  <numItems>:         number of items to read (0 = until the ends)
+  -b/--batchsize <batchsize>:        commit interval (0 = only commit at the end) -s/--skipItem  <skipItems>:        number of items to skip (0 = nothing to skip) -n/--numItems  <numItems>:         number of items to read (0 = until the ends) -o/--topology  YES/NO:             [YES]: populate topology tables / NO: do not populate
 ```
 Read a GraphML file in *Tinkerpop* encoding (this is the default when no format is specified)
 ```